Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 ![Class inheritance UML diagram](../files/oop-inheritance-simple.png)

+--

-- In almost all cases, the child class would contain its own unique additional properties and methods that make it different in some way from the parent... we have kept class `B` blank just to focus on the inherited properties and methods.
+In almost all cases, the child class contains its own additional properties and methods that make it different in some way from the parent...
+We have kept class `B` blank just to focus on the inherited properties and methods.

 ---